SlithyMatt/x16-xci/README.md

 ![run](example/run.gif)

 ## Licensing
 The XCI [license](LICENSE) is free and open source, and you can use and/or modify the SDK and engine any way you want.
 You may re-distribute the compatible version of the engine with your game.
-While your game may be copyrighted and require a paid license, the engine itself must remain free.
+While your game may be copyrighted and require a paid license, the engine itself must remain free, i.e. you may not charge a license fee for just the engine in its original form.